KW-plato/KW-plato/README.md

 - 👋 Hi, I’m Saurabh
-- 👀 I’m interested in both computational and experimental approaches to understanding Human Cognition
+- 👀 I’m interested in both computational and experimental approaches to understanding Brain and Behaviour
-- 💞️ I’m looking to collaborate on Bayesian Analysis and Cognitive Models
+- 💞️ I’m looking to collaborate on Neurodevelopment, Bayesian Analysis and Computational Models
 - 📫 Currently I'm at Universität Osnabrück, reach me at sbiswas@uni-osnabrueck.de

 <!---